graphile/crystal/postgraphile/website/postgraphile/customization-overview.md

 permissions are `GRANT`-ed, PostGraphile will generate related fields and types automatically.

-### Tables, Views, Materialized Views and Constraints
+### Tables, views, materialized views and constraints

 When you add a table, view, or materialized view to your database, by default PostGraphile will build: